dustinbowers/chip8emu/README.md

 ```

 ### Stack
-Typically the stack is 48 bytes (12 levels at 4 address bits each).
+Typically the stack is 48 bytes (12 levels * 4 address bits each).
 This implementation supports 16 levels

 ### Timers (60hz)